How Children's Hospital at Montefiore is helping adult patients with COVID-19 and their families.

 Additional palliative work also benefits providers

-Norris says the work has also enriched the experience of the QUILT members—especially those who otherwise couldn't care for patients due to their own immune system concerns or social distancing restrictions on their health care practice.
+Norris says the work has also enriched the experience of the QUILT members—especially those who otherwise couldn't care for patients due to their own health concerns.

-"They tell me they were worried they wouldn't be able to contribute or make an impact," Norris says.
-"But by joining the extended QUILT , they're able to share their talents and gifts because they provide comfort at a time of absolute uncertainty."
+"They tell me they were worried they wouldn't be able to contribute or make an impact during the pandemic," Norris says.
+"But by joining the extended QUILT, they're able to share their talents and gifts because they provide comfort at a time of absolute uncertainty."

 Expanding the "quilt"